General Information for All WRS Students

-TWIN CITIES STUDENTS: The WRS program is now live on GPAS (Graduate Planning and Audit System).
-The University has put together a guide for completing the GPAS planner and a tool to walk you through understanding the degree audit.
-Both can be found online.
+TWIN CITIES STUDENTS: Access your GPAS (Graduate Planning and Audit System) by going through MyU.
+The University has put together an online guide for completing the GPAS planner.

 The Co-DGS reviews all degree plans to ensure compliance with Graduate School and program requirements and to provide a quality control check for the program.
 It is not unusual for the Co-DGS to contact you or your advisor for clarification of information you supply.
 The Co-DGS may make technical corrections to the plan without consulting the student.
 After the form is reviewed and approved by the Co-DGS, a copy is retained for your file, and the form is transmitted to the Graduate School.
 Once students receive the approved plan from the Graduate School, they should supply a copy to their advisor.